 About

-The Sea Cargo Charter establishes a framework for assessing and disclosing the climate alignment of ship chartering activities around the globe.
+The Sea Cargo Charter establishes a framework for assessing and disclosing the climate alignment of ship chartering activities worldwide.
 It sets a benchmark for what it means to be a responsible charterer in the maritime sector and provides actionable guidance on how to achieve this.

-The Sea Cargo Charter is consistent with the policies and ambitions of the International Maritime Organization (IMO), including its ambition for greenhouse gas emissions to peak as soon as possible and to reduce shipping's total annual GHG emissions by at least 50% by 2050.
+The Sea Cargo Charter is consistent with the policies and ambitions of the International Maritime Organization, the UN agency responsible for regulating shipping globally, including its latest ambition as stated in its July 2023 GHG Strategy to reach net-zero emissions from international shipping by or around 2050.

-As a result, the Sea Cargo Charter will enable cargo-owners and shipowners to align their chartering activities with responsible environmental behavior and incentivize international shipping’s decarbonization – to shape a better future for maritime shipping and society.
+As a result, the Sea Cargo Charter enable cargo-owners and shipowners to align their chartering activities with responsible environmental behavior and incentivise international shipping’s decarbonisation – to shape a better future for maritime shipping and society.

-The Sea Cargo Charter is applicable to bulk ship charterers.
+The Sea Cargo Charter is applicable to bulk ship charterers and soon to shipowners as well.

 Principles